-The plot to which the Solomon’s Knot is more similar also has different values, especially when it is represented in a closed form, in fact it usually indicates eternity and cyclicality.
-In its undulating forms there may be allusions to the energetic vibrations or to the creative Force, always symbolically associated with water.
+The plot to which Solomon’s Knot is more similar also has different values, especially when it is represented in a closed form, in fact, it usually indicates eternity and cyclicality.
+In its undulating forms, there may be allusions to the energetic vibrations or to the creative Force, always symbolically associated with water.
 Finally, it can have a protection value in spaces delimited by interlaced frames.

 The second genealogy of meanings is linked to all those definable symbols of the center, that is graphically represented with central symmetry.
 In them the central point is the most important, reference and connecting fulcrum that animates them.

-In particular, the circle or the ring represents the cyclicality united with perfection, a symbol of the Divine Principle and associated with the sky, as opposed to the Square, which is instead associated with the Earth.
-In Solomon’s Knot the two horizontal and vertical arms are actually made up of rings in numbers ranging from one to four.
+In particular, the circle of the ring represents the cyclicality united with perfection, a symbol of the Divine Principle and associated with the sky, as opposed to the Square, which is instead associated with the Earth.
+In Solomon s Knot, the two horizontal and vertical arms are actually made up of rings in numbers ranging from one to four.

-The Cross, in its simple form, alludes to the binary and polar nature of the cosmos, with the two opposing forces attracting each other; both at the Quaternary, which symbolizes the Four Elements (Air, Water, Fire and Earth), the four seasons, the four cardinal points, the four humours of the human body (Blood, Phlegm, Yellow Bile and Black Bile, or Atrabile), the four phases of the moon and those of the Great Alchemical Work.
+The Cross, in its simple form, alludes to the binary and polar nature of the cosmos, with the two opposing forces attracting each other; both at the Quaternary, which symbolizes the Four Elements (Air, Water, Fire, and Earth), the four seasons, the four cardinal points, the four touches of humor of the human body (Blood, Phlegm, Yellow Bile, and Black Bile, or Atrabile), the four phases of the moon and those of the Great Alchemical Work.

 The Swastika combines the meanings preceding that of rotation, or cyclicality and regeneration.
 An ancient Vedic symbol associated with the rotating movement of the Sun, which later became the symbol of the risen Christ, the Buddha and Athena, it appears in the cultural repertoire of every continent starting from Mesopotamia.